undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 ### Change Log:
 ```
+1.2   / 2024-07-05: The script now runs on other Philomena-powered boorus; also did some code clean-up and added more comments.
 1.1   / 2024-05-22: Added a setting for words or phrases to exclude from filtering
                     ("Escape words" setting in Derpi4U or escapeWords variable in the legacy script).
 1.00  / 2024-04-26: A complete code rewrite - the script is now much more optimized and